AbdoDeso/requirement-analysis/README.md

 ### 3. **Requirement Documentation**: Captures gathered requirements in a clear, organized format such as use cases, user stories, or SRS documents for future reference.
 ### 4. **Requirement Analysis and Modeling**: Involves analyzing requirements for feasibility, consistency, and completeness, often using models like data flow diagrams or UML to represent system behavior.
 ### 5. **Requirement Validation**: Ensures that the documented requirements are correct, complete, and aligned with stakeholder needs through reviews, walkthroughs, or prototyping.

+# Types of Requirements

+#### Functional Requirements define specific system behaviors, such as "User can log in using email and password."
+#### Non-functional Requirements set standards for performance, like "Login response time should be under 2 seconds."
+#### Functional: "Admin can view and manage all bookings through a dashboard interface."
+#### Non-functional: "System must support up to 1000 concurrent users without downtime."
+#### Both are essential to ensure the booking management system is both effective and efficient.

+# Use Case Diagrams

+#### Use Case Diagrams are visual representations in UML that show the interactions between users (actors) and a system to achieve specific goals.
+#### They help clarify system functionality, user roles, and the relationships between different use cases.
+#### Benefits include improved communication among stakeholders, easier identification of requirements, and a clear overview of system behavior from a user perspective.